Emerging Tech Trends in Libraries (David Lee King) - 2020 Conference Presented Virtually

 Bringing Hannah to Life: Integrating Copyright and Digitization into Archival Exhibits (Robert Danielson, Grace Yoder, and Lisa Setters)

 The goal of this workshop was to help attendees understand copyright laws for non-published materials and images, understand the process of developing an archival exhibit for both physical and online spaces, and to learn how to incorporate digitization and online publishing to promote special collection exhibits.

-The goal of this workshop was to share from personal experience how to handle fire and water damage in the library and what to do to prepare you library and staff for an active shooter attack.
+The goal of this workshop was to share from personal experience how to handle fire and water damage in the library and what to do to prepare your library and staff for an active shooter attack.

 Library Space Planning (Emily Pucket Rogers)

-The goal of this workshop was to introduce the key phases of space design from a user-centered perspective, participate in a hand-on exercise to get experience with appropriate tools and techniques and learn more about budget and planning considerations, regardless of budget size or constraints.
+The goal of this workshop was to introduce the key phases of space design from a user-centered perspective, participate in a hands-on exercise to get experience with appropriate tools and techniques and learn more about budget and planning considerations, regardless of budget size or constraints.

 Integrating Technology in the Library: Lessons Learned, Pitfalls Avoided (George Fox Librarians)